Zimbabwe's new leader appoints Cabinet; ruling party favored | Taiwan News

 Moyo on Nov.
 15 announced the military takeover that put Mugabe under house arrest and set in motion a national clamor leading to the former president's resignation after 37 years in power.

 Mugabe quit Nov.
 21 amid impeachment proceedings.
-The ruling ZANU-PF party replaced him with Mnangagwa, fired by Mugabe weeks ago as vice president.
+The ruling ZANU-PF party replaced him with Mnangagwa, who was fired weeks ago as one of the country's vice presidents.